 I welcome high quality applications from potential doctoral students in the broad areas of nuclear politics, trade politics, international / East Asian political economy, and Japanese foreign policy.

-Below is a list of current and former PhD students for whom I have acted as either first- or co-supervisor:
+Below is a list of current and former PhD students for whom I have acted as either first supervisor or co-supervisor:

-- Bashilla Baharuddin.
-Shilla submitted her thesis in October, and was examined in January 2017.
-Her thesis is entitled: 'Nurturing Trust for the Participation of Developing Countries in the Multilateralism Approach to the Nuclear Fuel Cycle: Malaysia'.
+- Bashillah Baharuddin.
+Dr Baharuddin graduated in January 2019 after successfully defending her thesis entitled: 'Nurturing Trust for the Participation of Developing Countries in the Multilateralism Approach to the Nuclear Fuel Cycle: Malaysia'.
 Shillah is a Research Officer for the Malaysian Nuclear Agency.

 - Ali Saqer.
 Dr Saqer graduated in 2016 after successfully defending his thesis entitled: 'The Visible Power of the Transnational Capitalist Class: The Case of the World Economic Forum'.
 He is now Assistant Professor of International Relations at ADA University, Baku.

 - Carlos Zepeda.
 Dr Zepeda graduated in 2015 after successfully defending his thesis entitled: 'Unmasking the Paradox of Water Access in Central America - A Fluvial System Damned by Power Structures'.
 He was funded by a Warwick Postgraduate Research Scholarship.
 Carlos is now a Senior Teaching Fellow and Researcher in Development Studies at the School of Oriental and African Studies, London.
 He was formerly a Research Associate in the Development Studies Group at the University of Portsmouth.

 - Charalampos (Haris) Efstathopoulos.
 Dr Efstathopoulos graduated in 2012 after successfully defending his thesis entitled: 'Middle Power Diplomacy in the WTO: India, South Africa and the Doha Development Agenda'.
 He is now Lecturer in the International Politics of Newly Emergent Powers and the Global Order in the Department of International Politics at Aberystwyth University.